 2. England – the implications

 - Currently, access to A&E and ambulance services is unchanged and remains free (and will include tests and treatment while someone is still under the overall care of A&E.) Once care is handed over to another team such as transfer to inpatient (admission to hospital) or follow-up outpatient care, it becomes chargeable.

 What is absolutely clear is that the decision has now been made to continue the basis of the NHS as a residence based healthcare service.
-So, the key (and only) criteria as to whether or not mission partners working overseas will be entitled to access to secondary NHS care (when visiting England) without charge, is whether they can be deemed ‘ordinarily resident’ (OR) during their times in the UK (for further information about OR see Understanding 'Ordinary Residence').
+So, the key (and only) criteria as to whether or not mission partners working overseas will be entitled to free access to NHS care (for their stays in England) without charge, is whether they can be deemed ‘ordinarily resident’ (OR) during their times in the UK (for further information about OR see Understanding 'Ordinary Residence').
 If they are considered OR they will be eligible for free secondary NHS healthcare from day one of their arrival.
 And please note, this is not linked in any way to your status as understood by other government departments (e.g. for tax or education purposes).

 However, whilst we have genuine reasons to believe that some of our mission partners will meet the criteria for OR, it is clearly evident that others will not.
 And even for those who we think have a good case, there can be no absolute guarantee.
 If they are deemed OR, then they will have access to free NHS care, if not, they will need to pay 150% of the normal cost of any secondary health treatment, or pay through a private health insurance.

-The Ordinary Residence tool: A ‘tool’ has been created which will be used by Overseas Visitor Managers in hospitals to help determine ordinary residence, and will be part of an online ‘toolbox’.
+- The Ordinary Residence tool: A ‘tool’ has been created which will be used by Overseas Visitor Managers in hospitals to help determine ordinary residence, and will be part of an online ‘toolbox’.
 It can be found here.
-The Guidance on meeting the Ordinary Residence Test which is available to download (top right) is based on the questions that are included in this tool.
+The Guidance on meeting the Ordinary Residence Test is based on the questions that are included in this tool.

-Private Medical Insurance: If in any doubt about your mission partners’ entitlement (especially for those who have been out of the country for a number of years), you should seriously consider reviewing their existing medical insurance to ensure it provides cover in the country that they are serving in, and when they stay in the UK.
+- Private Medical Insurance: If in any doubt about your mission partners’ entitlement (especially for those who have been out of the country for a number of years), you should seriously consider reviewing their existing medical insurance to ensure it provides cover in the country that they are serving in, and when they stay in the UK.
 As mentioned above, people who are not deemed ‘ordinarily resident’ will be charged 150% of the NHS tariff.
-With the help of a representative group of agencies Global Connections has been investigating the possibility of setting up a group Private Medical Insurance scheme for our members and we are pleased to announce that we have managed to find one that we think will really suit.
+With the help of a representative group of agencies Global Connections has set up a group Private Medical Insurance scheme for our members.
 The Global Connections Group Scheme offers annual worldwide (excluding USA) medical cover with Talent Trust Consultants.
-If you have any further questions about this please get in touch with Evan Winter.
+For further information, download Do your mission partners need Private Medical Insurance cover when they visit England?

-Make sure your mission partners and your organisation are ready for the change:
+Make sure your mission partners and your organisation are fully informed:

 - Download the Guidance on meeting the Ordinary Residence Test.
 Encourage your mission partners to insist that the OR tool is used to determine this.

 Monitoring the situation